UVSasa/Wazuh-Siem/docs/01-setup.md

 ## 🌐 Network Setup

-- All machines are on the same **bridged network** to allow communication through the physical router.
+- Both Virtual machines are on the same **bridged network** to allow communication through the physical router.
 - The router is disconnected from the internet to simulate a secure local environment.
 - Each VM is assigned a static IP for easy reference and firewall rule enforcement.